Thairo Estrada Player Props: Giants vs. Cubs

 Cubs Pitching Rankings

-- The Cubs have the 12th-ranked team ERA among all league pitching staffs (4.10).
+- The Cubs have a 4.07 team ERA that ranks 12th among all MLB pitching staffs.

-- Cubs pitchers combine to surrender the fourth-fewest home runs in baseball (61 total, one per game).
+- The Cubs surrender the third-fewest home runs in baseball (61 total, one per game).

+- Hendricks (0-2) takes the mound for the Cubs in his fourth start of the season.
+He has a 4.70 ERA in 15 1/3 innings pitched, with 12 strikeouts.

-- In his most recent appearance on Sunday, the righty tossed six innings against the San Diego Padres, giving up no earned runs while surrendering four hits.
+- His most recent appearance was on Tuesday against the San Diego Padres, when the righty went six innings, surrendering four earned runs while allowing six hits.

+- In three games this season, the 33-year-old has a 4.70 ERA and 7 strikeouts per nine innings, while allowing a batting average of .295 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.